jb5k/way_of_stock/LocalConfiguration.md

     $ cp config/application.example.yml config/application.yml
     $ vi config/application.yml

-For older projects that use [Glassfish](GlassFish.md) you can customize the environment via the following.
-Note: Modern redfish-based projects store all the configuration in `config/application.yml`.

-    $ cp config/local.example.sh config/local.sh
-    $ vi config/local.sh

 Most projects will attempt to derive configuration from environment variables if it is not defined in the `config/application.yml` configuration file.
 Typically developers are expected create a files containing configuration for particular databases, message brokers, keycloak etc. These scripts can either